 - Eliminate the cause of the outage: The combination of high winds, winter storms and tall trees mean trees are the #1 cause of outages on the island.
 That's why we perform tree trimming every year, install tree wire on overhead lines so they can better withstand falling tree limbs, and have put 56 percent of the island's distribution lines underground.
 While effective, undergrounding distribution lines is three to four times more expensive than overhead construction and is only pursued when the project fulfills a strict set of criteria.

 - Develop and maintain redundancy in the electric system: PSE completes reliability projects every year, from rebuilding transmission and distribution lines to installing tree wire and underground distribution lines.
 We also support energy efficiency programs to reduce demand on the system.
 To further increase reliability, existing systems can be "looped" so if one part of the system goes out, another part of the system can pitch in to keep the lights on.

 What we do when the power goes out

-There's a science to restoring customers' power as quickly and efficiently as possible.
+There's a science to restoring customers' power as quickly, safely and efficiently as possible.
 We start as close to the source of generation as we can and work our way down the transmission lines to the smaller distribution circuits that feed communities and neighborhoods.
 Why?
 Because until we've found and repaired the damage to the large transmission lines, we will not know the extent of the damage further down the line.
 This method also ensures the most customers have their power restored as quickly as possible.
 We also prioritize essential services, such as hospitals, water systems, energy and transportation.